accetto/ubuntu-vnc-xfce/README.md

 ### Over noVNC

-To be able to use the containers over [noVNC](novnc), an HTML5 capable web browser is needed.
+To be able to use the containers over [noVNC][novnc], an HTML5 capable web browser is needed.
 It actually means, that any current web browser can be used.

 The browser should navigate to the host running the container, pointing to the host's TCP port mapped to the container's TCP port **6901**.

-However, since the version **1.2.0** the containers actually offer two [noVNC](novnc) clients.
+However, since the version **1.2.0** the containers actually offer two [noVNC][novnc] clients.
 Additionally to the previously available **light noVNC client** there is also the **full noVNC client** with more features.
 The connection URL differs slightly in both cases.

 If the container have been created on the host called `mynas` using the parameters described above, then the web browser should navigate to the following URLs: